 I’m hoping that the new provisions to the laws pass in Michigan.
 I think it’s high time that people begin looking a little closer at shelf tags, UPCs, and what an item is actually marked.
 In my tenure, it is exceedingly unlikely for any of us to find people come to us with scanning errors that are just complete errors in our system.
 Either they read the sign wrong, read the wrong sign, looked at the wrong shelf tag, or were pasting little tags on the wrong item to their own whim.

 We try to deal with this as best we can.
-Service is the hardest section to work for, because every customer that comes through expects us to memorize the entire store and know the price of all 250,000 items or so that we have in the store at any given time.
+Service is the hardest section to work for, because every customer that comes through expects us to memorize the entire store and know the price of all 250,000 items or so that we carry in the store at any given time.

 Then you have to add in the given variables of thieves, daily switcheroos, and con-artists that come through on a more than regular basis.
 Every person that I have waited on or have heard about being waited on that had a genuine problem with pricing has brought up an item with at the most a five dollar difference between the price it came up at and the price it should be.
 And we always honor it.
 I’ve never had someone come up with a current, correct sign and a marked item that rang up for 100 dollars more than it was marked, that’s just not realistic.